 Among the Cloud Migration Strategies (rehosting, re-platforming, refactoring, rearchitecting, rebuilding, and replacing), the Lift and Shift Cloud Migration Strategy is one of the most popular cloud migration strategies because it offers consolation for IT leaders who are seeking quick and considerable value through the agile cloud but would like to avoid having to accommodate large scale transformation that could disrupt the business, hinder the functionality of current custom apps or forfeit a control beyond what is comfortable.
 But there’s more to it than that.

 Through the Lift and Shift Cloud Migration Strategy, IT leaders can avoid compromising their applications.
 The benefits of this are limited alteration to the current IT structure and limited disruption to the business for a consistent end-user experience.
 Infrastructure offers enablement but through the lift and shift cloud migration strategy, you can avoid unnecessary transformation that is unwanted within your business.
 If current applications are not causing inefficient workflows, it isn’t broke, so why fix it?

 By performing a lift and shift migration strategy you remove a large portion of the work that typically comes with application redevelopment.
 By removing this workload, you enjoy the time, cost, and labor savings that you wouldn’t otherwise see in other migration strategies that require you to modify code and alter the internal structure of your software.

 If you are considering a migration to Cloud IaaS in order to accommodate sudden or rapid growth, this is an extraordinary benefit of the Lift and Shift Cloud Migration Strategy.
 Under the same logic that you’re receiving added savings by removing application-related work, you’re also accelerating your migration to the cloud so that you can take advantage of its scalability and agility in real-time.

 The Lift and Shift Cloud Migration Strategy is a popular strategy and thus there is a lot of education available to you on topics that may not be readily available for migration strategies that require more cloud-native skill.
 Additionally, depending on the provider you choose, some providers give their customers very user-friendly tools to assist them in their path to the cloud, giving them complete visibility and control over the process.
 For example, Oracle offers E-Business Suite customers a tool called EBS Cloud Manager so that they have complete supervision over their migration process.
 For other migration strategies, this linear monitorization becomes less achievable as more pieces begin to move and you start to interact with MSPs or 3rd parties for support (in many cases this is strongly recommended even for IaaS migrations so that companies can ensure proper road mapping and further reduce the present risk of migrating).

 The advent of the Cloud as a popular solution for business needs is still in its youth.
 Many experts and professionals cite the lack of cloud-native skill to be one of the primary reasons for sub-optimal cloud migrations (by added time, cost, and effectivity).
 With the Lift and Shift Cloud Migration Strategy, your lack of cloud-native skill poses less difficulty in the short term.
 But as we will see for these points generally, there is a downside to this.

 Without getting too technical, with proper supervision and planning, you can incorporate the Lift and Shift Cloud Migration Strategy strategically within your cloud adoption, lifting and shifting some applications to the cloud now and altering them down the road.
 This complicates the process, but with an MSP by your side, Lift and Shift can offer a temporary solution and serve as a stepping stone for greater cloud adoption in the future, depending on your unique road map.

 Those who use the Lift and Shift Cloud Migration Strategy don’t receive the full benefits of the cloud because they aren’t implementing cloud-native tools and functionality.
 Many of you know this.
 But although it is considered more cost-effective than on-premise in the short term, it can actually be more costly to run applications in the cloud this way than if you were to re-platform or refactor, especially for highly sophisticated legacy apps that require higher resource provisioning to operate.

 Commercial applications may be easy to move using the Lift and Shift Cloud Migration Strategy; however, custom applications that are bespoke or written to address a unique need within the company may require a modification that, if not accounted for in the planning process / in collaboration with an MSP, can cause trouble where remediation through additional labor and costs is needed to avoid disruption to the business.

 Years of ad hoc updates and quick solutions can cause environments to become a developer’s nightmares.
 In many cases, companies would probably be better served by discarding their existing infrastructure and adopting cloud-based applications.
 Moving the application to the cloud is a matter of storage but reconfiguring it to make sure that it runs effectively and aligns with cloud-driven datasets will take more work than a lift and shift project.
 However, if the business needs those Legacy Applications or are unwilling to sacrifice them if the cloud-native skill is lacking, you may need to consult with a 3rd party or MSP who specializes in migrations to your preferred provider.
 If they demonstrate strong maturity, you can likely retain your apps with little to no changes.

 Given the recent introduction of Cloud, many businesses face a risk of skill shortage.
 How do you develop skills?
 Time and experience.
 Though the Lift and Shift Cloud Migration Strategy has all these benefits, a clear opportunity cost is that you’re forfeiting a necessary learning curve that will hinder your future cloud adoption and put you behind in the knowledge race.
 The less you and your personnel know, the more you’re forced to rely on 3rd parties, and without true cloud experience, you will be lacking informed context that will weaken future judgment of Cloud within your business.
 For some, this is one of the primary reasons not to perform lift and shift because they want to be amid the Cloud revolution and are embracing the greater transformation within their company.

-Example of Lift and Shift?
+Example of Lift and Shift

 You create a new Oracle Cloud Infrastructure virtual machine, based on a new version of the Oracle Linux operating system with the latest security updates.
 You can then redeploy your application on the new virtual machine and the new.
 For example, consider the task of migrating PeopleSoft using Cloud Manager.
 This operation reinstalls PeopleSoft on a new Oracle Cloud Infrastructure VM and moves just the configurations and data over the operating system.